BedrockStreaming/tech.bedrockstreaming.com/_posts/2024-08-02-how-to-manage-hundreds-of-templates.md

 However, improvements are always possible:
 - Currently, developers are responsible for **updating the versioning file** when adding or modifying graphical elements, which can lead to errors and omissions.
 To avoid this, we would like to link the concrete implementation of the component and its version in the versioning file.
 But as we are still using the android legacy view system, component can be a class but also some xml style or theme or even resource files.
 This should be easier after the migration to the new Android view system Compose.
-- The reports are currently generated in **XML format**, which does not facilitate their use; using the PDF format would be preferable.
 - **Access through Bitrise** is not ideal.
 We currently centralize all generated builds (using CI as well) in [Airtable](https://www.airtable.com/).
 A link would be preferable and more visible.

 These last improvements will perhaps be the subject of a follow-up to this article.
 Thank you for reading, we hope you found some useful information that can help you to better follow the graphical evolution of your project.
 Do not hesitate to contact us if you have some questions or suggestions.